webrecorder/browsertrix/docs/user-guide/join.md

-# Join an existing org
+# Join an Existing Org

 If you've received an email inviting you to an org, you can join the org by accepting the invitation.